80-am/fishcraft/README.md

 If you are having trouble detecting the bobber movement, try adjusting the threshold value.

-## Pipeline

-Things to be added in the future:
-- [ ] Have the progam run "unfocused".
-- [ ] Add option to sell using a mount / repair bot.
-- [ ] Log loot.
-- [ ] Attach lure.

 ## Disclaimer

 This bot might interfere with Blizzards policy against Third-Party software.